Dedicated Advocates For Truck Accident Victims

 Passenger vehicles are no match for tractor-trailers due to their difference in size.
-Our trucking accidents attorneys at Bateman & Bateman, P.C. in Clarksville have more than 60 years of combined accident litigation experience.
+The attorneys at Bateman & Bateman, P.C. in Clarksville have more than 60 years of combined accident litigation experience.
 We hold trucking companies responsible for accidents caused by negligent drivers or improper truck maintenance.

 Common Types Of Tractor-Trailer Accidents